jpmarchand/initio/README.md

-# jpm-starter-theme
+# initio
-This is the personal starter theme I use when developing websites using WordPress and the Genesis Framework.
-Work in progress.
+This is the personal starter theme I created and use when developing websites using WordPress and the Genesis Framework.
+This is a work in progress.